 Front-wheel drive and rear-wheel drive both have proven themselves as tried and tested in motorsports.
 Examples of legendary front-wheel-drive racers include the original Mini Cooper that won the Monte Carlo Rally and, more recently, the British Touring Car Championship, which almost exclusively features front-wheel driven racing cars.

-Rear-wheel drive is preferred in performance applications since its layout offers the most flexibility and versatility without any sacrifice in performance.
+Rear-wheel drive is preferable in performance applications since its layout offers the most flexibility and versatility without sacrificing performance.
 In other words, rear-wheel-drive cars can have their engine sit either at the front, in the rear-middle, or in some unique cases, the back (like the Porsche 911 or the original Volkswagen Beetle).

 For performance drivers, rear-wheel-drive also provides the most balanced feel.
 Handling characteristics of rear-wheel-drive vehicles are very predictable with the right talent behind the wheel.
-That’s usually due to weight distribution, and the fact that you’re not asking a set of wheels to do more than one action.
-Also, because the rear wheels are the drive wheels, they often exhibit what’s called oversteer, which occurs when the rear of the vehicle rotates around a curve because the rear drive wheels lose traction, causing the weight of the vehicle to shift and break the rear end loose.
-For performance drivers, this is preferred over understeer since oversteer can be recovered a lot more easily — again, if you know what you’re doing behind the wheel.
+That’s usually due to weight distribution and the fact that you’re not asking a set of wheels to do more than one action.
+Plus, since the rear wheels are responsible for drive action, they can sometimes oversteer.
+Oversteer happens when the vehicle’s rear rotates around a curve when the rear-drive wheels lose traction.
+When this occurs, the vehicle’s weight shifts and breaks the rear end loose.
+In performance driving, oversteer is preferable to understeer.
+After all, oversteer is easy to recover from — if you’re an expert driver who knows what they’re doing.